Deltares/MeshKernel/docs/latex/MeshKernelTechnicalDesignDocument.md

     4. Summation of the two contributions (matrix assembly).
 The two contributions are weighted based on the desired smoothing to orthogonality ratio.
-OpenMP thread parallelization is used when summing the terms (loop iterations are independent).
+OpenMP parallelization is used when summing the terms (loop iterations are independent).

 -   An inner iteration: the resulting linear system is solved explicitly.
-The nodal coordinates are updated and the nodes moving on the mesh boundary are projected to the original mesh boundary (SnapMeshToOriginalMeshBoundary).
+The nodal coordinates are updated and the nodes moving on the mesh boundary are projected to the original mesh boundary (`OrthogonalizationAndSmoothing::SnapMeshToOriginalMeshBoundary`).
     In case a projection to land boundary is requested, the mesh nodes are projected to the land boundaries.
-An OpenMP parallelization is used in OrthogonalizationAndSmoothing::InnerIteration() because the update of the nodal coordinates was made iteration-independent.
+An OpenMP parallelization is used in `OrthogonalizationAndSmoothing::InnerIteration` because the update
+    of the nodal coordinates is made iteration-independent.

-MeshKernel API has five functions to enable the client to display the mesh during the computations (interactivity).
+The api layer has five functions to enable the client to display the mesh during the computations (interactivity).
 These functions are:

--   ggeo_orthogonalize_initialize
+-   `mkernel_orthogonalize_initialize`

--   ggeo_orthogonalize_prepare_outer_iteration
+-   `mkernel_orthogonalize_prepare_outer_iteration`

--   ggeo_orthogonalize_inner_iteration.
+-   `mkernel_orthogonalize_inner_iteration`

--   ggeo_orthogonalize_finalize_outer_iteration
+-   `mkernel_orthogonalize_finalize_outer_iteration`

--   ggeo_orthogonalize_delete
+-   `mkernel_orthogonalize_delete`

 The execution flow of these functions is shown in Figure A1 of the Appendix.
-Additional details about these functions can be retrieved from the API documentation.
+Additional details about these functions can be retrieved from the `meshkernelapi` documentation.

 # The MeshRefinement class{#chap:refinement}

-Mesh refinement is based on iteratively splitting the edges until the desired level of refinement or the maximum number of iterations is reached.
+Mesh refinement operates on mesh2d and it is based on iteratively splitting the edges until the desired level of refinement or the maximum number of iterations is reached.
 Refinement can be based on samples or based on a polygon.
 The refinement based on samples uses the averaging interpolation algorithm